 The SolarEdge DC Optimiser is, as the name suggests, a DC optimiser that connects to individual solar modules, turning them into smart modules and increasing energy output from PV systems by tracking the maximum power point of each module.

-One of the great debates of the solar industry is between the up and coming microinverter and the older, more conventional string inverter.
+One of the current debates in the solar industry is between the up-and-coming microinverter and the older, more conventional string inverter.

-Microinverters took the industry by storm, touting better performance under shading and panel-level monitoring for when things go wrong.
+Microinverters took the industry by storm, touting superior shading performance and panel-level monitoring for potential hazards.

-String inverters, on the other hand, market themselves as having fewer moving parts, higher efficiency (on paper) and a less complicated install.
+String inverters, on the other hand, promote themselves by having fewer moving parts, higher efficiency levels (on paper) and a less complicated installation process.

-As the war raged on, it seemed that the microinverter alliance was gaining ground on the old guard.
+As time went on, the microinverter block seemed to be gaining ground on the old guard.

 But with the rise of DC optimisers, the trusty string inverter has made a comeback.